 Remember that you can access your policy information and file claims 24/7 on the Trustmark Voluntary Benefits Portal.

 For more information about the WA Cares Fund Program, visit the WA Cares site.

-- All 2021 enrollments are closed and we are unable to process any new applications to be applied towards the WA State Exemption.
+- All enrollments that meet the date requirement for long-term care coverage are closed and we are unable to process any new applications to be applied towards the WA State Exemption.

 - If you have applied for coverage, but haven’t received a policy yet, please note that your coverage is effective as of the date of your application due to interim coverage (if your application for coverage is approved).

 - Your policy will qualify you to apply for the exemption once your policy has been issued, and you have until December 2022 to apply for your exemption.
 This includes spousal policies which may still be in underwriting because they take longer to complete.

 - For information on applying for exemption please visit the WA Cares Fund website.

 Trustmark® is a registered trademark of Trustmark Insurance Company.
 Products underwritten by Trustmark Insurance Company.
 This content is based on Trustmark’s interpretation of the new legislation and is subject to the State’s application of the rule and approval of each application for exemption.
 The information provided here should not be construed as legal, tax, investment, financial or other advice.
 Please consult with specialized experts for detailed advice for your situation.

 1 Please refer to your policy and personalized Life Insurance Illustration (provided to you with your policy) for a detailed explanation regarding factors that can affect the minimum premiums payable under your flexible premium policy.